Issues with app download or installation

-You're trying to install an app silently on the managed Android device and you get the error message App installation failed or the installation seems to be in progress for a long time, with the app ultimately not getting installed on the device.
+You're trying to download and install an app silently on the managed Android device and you get the error message App installation failed or the installation seems to be in progress for a long time or if the status changes to Retry Scheduled.

 - Ensure sufficient space is available for the app(s) to install.